MadLadSquad/MadLadSquadSite/desktop.md

 1. Cross-desktop compatibility
 1. A fully community-centered approach to development
 1. A uniform experience or as close as we can get to it
-1. A user experience no matter your level of knowledge
+1. A great UX, no matter your level of knowledge
 1. A fully modifiable and hackable application suite out of the box
 1. Even more small things such as great multilingual experience